It’s been two months since I posted The Oppressive Metrics of Being Dug.

 The greatest threat to progressive stamina right now isn’t from Donald Trump or Mitch McConnell, but from the predictable overreach of a certain set of so-called liberals who remain fundamentally detached from the experience of the American working class.

 Overreaching on Roseanne doesn’t build capacity for basic universal income, even though the Connors would likely benefit from Bernie-Sanders-style economic policies.
-At the same time, I recognize a progressive focus on class that doesn’t also speak to systemic racism is counterproductive and likewise problematic.
+At the same time, I recognize that a progressive focus on class that doesn’t also speak to systemic racism is counterproductive and likewise problematic.
 That said, it bears repeating: when BLM protestors confronted Hillary Clinton during the 2016 primaries, she “explained” why they were “wrong” about her record, values, and agenda.
 When BLM protestors confronted Bernie Sanders, he sat down and ceded the stage.
 He literally gave them a platform.
 Maybe that’s too nuanced a distinction in an era of increasingly frenzied (if still anemic) values-signaling.
 Our current discourse is basically like Starbucks: overpriced, no real substance or nutrition, whipped and frothing in the hopes of producing an illusion of value for the sake of profit.

 Feel free to discuss.